RaiaN/RuntimeImageLoader/README.md

 ## Features
 - Supports loading of up to 8k resolution images in hitch-less manner
+- Allows to import HDR images aka Cubemaps (Windows only)
 - Can load image over HTTP or from local file storage
 - Can transform image during loading
-- Can cancel all ongoing image loading requests
+- Can cancel all ongoing image loading requests (Windows only)
 - Supports PNG, JPEG, BMP, TGA, OpenEXR, TIFF and QOI
 - Supports 8, 16, 32 bit per channel (or up to 128 bit *pixel depth* images)
 - Can generate UI ready texture format (RGBA8 or 'float' RGBA)